miketabb33/michaels-articles/articles/oauth.md

 #### Public Clients: No Credentials
 Think of an SPA or mobile app.
 There is no way to ship a secret to the client that the user controls, and it stays a secret.
 The source code can be viewed.

-The authorization server can’t be sure if requests are genuine or being made by someone mimicking the client.
+The authorization server cannot be sure if requests are genuine or being made by someone mimicking the client.
 This is true with mobile app because the binary files can be inspected.

 ### User Consent
 User consent is a critical part of a 3rd party authorization flow because it ensures that the user is in front of the keyboard explicitly consenting to access.